There is a lot to consider when answering this question.

 When you bring massage into your office, employees look forward to their 15 minutes of bliss because work can be stressful, and that dose of stress relief always makes “massage day” the best day of the week.

-Isobar – iProspect Greece sees the benefits of their office massage program and Yoga every single week for nearly two years now:
+Noelle Bates, VP of Marketing at Needle sees the benefits of their office massage program every single week:

 Besides workplace stress relief and insane levels of employee morale, just imagine the accolades and office-wide cheering you will get to bask in as you quickly become the hero of your office.

 Office massage builds employees into productivity powerhouses.
 No doubt about it.
 Research studies have shown that after a massage, employees score higher on math computations and have less stress and higher energy levels throughout the day.

 Plus they aren’t distracted with things like headaches, carpal tunnel and back pain slowing them down because regular massage alleviates those problems.
 You can read more about the benefits of massage in our research section, but it’s an indisputable fact that your team will be feeling better than ever.